steinuil/steinuil.github.io/posts/urweb-sig.md

 module can access it.
 If you don't know what that is, you can think of it as an opaque pointer in C.

-In this case we can't look at its implementation because `Basis` is implemented in C, but it would look somewhat like this:
+In this case we can't look at its actual implementation because `Basis` is implemented directly in C, but it would look somewhat like this:

 ```ur
 con eq t = t -> t -> bool